-All of the SNWA's outstanding notes and bonds are direct borrowings or direct placements.
-The SNWA does not have any unused lines of credit.
+All of the SNWA's outstanding bonds are direct placements.
+As of June 30, 2023, the SNWA does not have any direct borrowings outstanding or any unused lines of credit.
 The SNWA does not have assets pledged as collateral.
 The SNWA does not have terms specified in its debt agreements related to significant (1) events of default with finance-related consequences, (2) termination events with finance-related consequences, or (3) subjective acceleration clauses.

 The SNWA could issue municipal bonds directly to the public markets, but those bonds would likely be more expensive because the SNWA does not have the authority to levy a property tax.
 Therefore, the SNWA has been able to access the public markets through other local governments at a lower cost.
-Nearly all of the SNWA's outstanding debt is with the LVVWD, Clark County, and the State of Nevada.
+All of the SNWA's outstanding debt is with the LVVWD, Clark County, and the State of Nevada.